In This Section

 She works predominately as a senior lecturer in law and has written extensively on devolution and the UK’s relationship with the European Union.
 Carol has been a school governor for over twenty years and provides legal and business insights into the work of the Board of Directors.

-Cathy Cornes
+Safeguarding Director: Cathy Cornes

 Cathy became a school governor in 2012.
 Her roles have included Safeguarding Governor and Standards Teaching and Learning Committee lead.
 For two years she was the Chair of Governors at Monkston Primary School.
 Cathy has been a Director of the Kingsbridge Educational Trust since 2019.
 Her daughter is currently studying at Oakgrove School.